• Skip to primary navigation

 They are wheat noodles with the addition of egg.
 Depending on what dish you want to create, they’re either boiled and served soft (lo-mein style) or parboiled before being panfried for a crispier texture (chow mein style).

-Yes!
-This dish can be made up to 3 days ahead of time, when ready to reheat place a large skillet over medium-high heat.
+Our garlic noodles can be made up to 2 days ahead of time, when ready to reheat place a large skillet over medium-high heat.
 Add 2 to 3 tablespoons of water to skillet.
 Once water begins to boil, add the noodles and toss together until heated through.
 The small amount of water will help the starchy noodles to break apart from each other as they reheat.

 • The noodles are also really delicious with the addition of stir-fried broccoli florets, sliced shiitake mushrooms and snow peas.

-Chili oil garlic noodles on a plate with a fork next to it.
+• Chili oil garlic noodles on a plate twirled on a fork.

 Hungry for more?